 The Most Flat-Out Gorgeous Beaches in Greece

-Let the island-hopping begin!
+Let the island hopping begin!

 This is the beach from Captain Corelli’s Mandolin—you know, the one where Nic Cage somehow persuades Penelope Cruz to make out with him.
-Anyway, despite the B-list celebrity name drop, trust that this is an A-list strip of shore: a broad, beautifully undeveloped, laundry-commercial white stretch of sand flanked by colossal forested mountains to one side and the turquoise Ionian Sea to the other.
+Anyway, despite the B-list celebrity name drop, trust that this is an A-list strip of shore: a broad, beautifully undeveloped, snow-white stretch of sand flanked by colossal forested mountains to one side and the turquoise Ionian Sea to the other.
 Spend some time marveling at what feels like a secret cove detached from time, then explore the area’s other highlights: Myrtos Cave, a small grotto you can swim through and back out to the beach, and either of the Myrtos Viewpoints, headland perches from which you can catch amazing views across the sea.

 Pink sand?
 In Greece?
-Yep, Elafonisi has tons of the shimmering, ground-up corally stuff.
+Yep, Elafonisi has tons of the shimmering, ground-up coral.
 Just a half-mile around, the tiny islet is a protected nature reserve attached to mainland Crete by a thin strip of sand, meaning you can walk or wade across, depending on the tide.
 A handy side effect is that the beach acts as a barrier to the open sea, creating a lagoon of warm, turquoise water.
 If you’re ready to deviate from merely splashing around, you can take a kayak, stand-up paddleboard, or windsurf from Aquaholics or SurfIsland for a spin.

 Navagio Bay, Zakynthos

 If you’re going to run aground, you’d want it to be somewhere like Navagio Bay.
 That’s exactly what happened to a cigarette smuggling ship 30-odd years ago; presumably, the crew consoled themselves by lighting up on the spot.
 The rusty hull still lies on the sands (hence the name, which translates to “Shipwreck Bay”), giving the beach its unique, brochure-ready look.
 You can only get there by boat (there are plenty of options in Zakynthos town), but don’t expect to be the only one who makes the effort—this is a superstar beach, and everyone knows it.
-Even if you’re just there to catch the iconic view of the beach from above, it’ll still take some heavy lifting: the cliffs are, as you can see, way too steep to climb, and the bird’s-eye viewpoint is about an hour by car from Zakynthos.
+Even if you’re just there to catch the iconic view of the beach from above, it’ll still take some heavy lifting: The cliffs are, as you can see, way too steep to climb, and the bird’s-eye viewpoint is about an hour by car from Zakynthos.